A Tight Bound on the Projective Dimension of Four Quadrics: Resolutions of Primary Ideals

 In this section we collect the details of the many unmixed and primary ideals listed in the structure theorems in Sections~\ref{primary} and \ref{22struct}.
 The technique is the same for each of the following: one resolves the given ideal generically and uses the Buchsbaum-Eisenbud exactness criteria to check the conditions that ensure the resolution is exact.
 If $F_\*$ is the resolution of $S/I$ and $\partial_i$ denotes the $i^{\text th}$ differential map, then this amounts to checking that $\h(I_{r_j}(\partial_j)) \ge j$ for all $j$.
 Here $r_j = \sum_{i = j}^{p} (-1)^{p-i} \rank(F_i)$ denotes the expected rank of the $j$th map, and $I_r(\partial_j)$ denotes the ideal of $r \times r$ minors of the matrix associated to the $j$th differential.
 Moreover one checks that $\h(I_{r_j}(\partial_j)) \ge j+1$ for $j > \h(I)$ to ensure that the ideal is unmixed (cf. \cite[Proposition 2.4]{HMMS2}).
 In the case that $\h(I) = 3$, this amounts to showing that

 We do this explicitly for Lemmas~\ref{primary6} and \ref{primary21}.
 The reader may check the remaining ones with the help of a computer algebra system, such as Macaulay2 \cite{Mac2}.
-We have posted a supplementary Macaulay2 \cite{Mac2} file at \verb+http://www.math.unl.edu/~aseceleanu2/research/fourQuadrics.m2+ for this purpose.
+We have posted a supplementary Macaulay2 \cite{Mac2} file at \verb+http://www.math.unl.edu/~aseceleanu2/research/fourQuadrics.m2+

 Throughout this section $x,y,z$ represent independent linear forms so that $\p = (x,y,z)$ is a height three linear prime ideal.

 \begin{lem} If

 where $\h(x,y,z,A,B,C) \ge 5$, then $L$ is $(x,y,z)$-primary, $\pd(S/L) = 4$ and $e(S/L) = 6$. \end{lem}